Succo/IMPinterpreter/README.md

 This is a go program to interpret and execute program written in IMP.
 It only takes one argument, the name of a source file.
-It outputs the value of all affected variable, because there is no print instruction in IMP.